• Skip to primary navigation

 starting embroidery

-Top Tip: If after stitching, some of the pen marks are still visible, run the heart underwater and leave to dry.
+Top Tip: If some of the pen marks are still visible after stitching, run the heart underwater and leave it to dry.
 The water should dissolve the ink.

 stitching the two hearts together.

-5. Repeat with the other five hearts.
-Using either my embroidery designs or ones of your own.
+Step 5: Repeat with the other five hearts.
+Use either my embroidery designs or ones of your own.

 all six embroidered hearts